Doctor of Nursing Practice (Post-Master's)

 It has not been determined whether the requirements of this program meet licensure in the following states: Alabama, Alaska, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, Florida, Georgia, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, Washington, West Virginia, Wyoming.

-What jobs can you get with a doctor of nursing practice degree?
+What can I do with a doctor of nursing practice (post-master's) degree from UWEC?

 Continuing your nursing education allows you to explore new careers, increase your salary and improve the skills you already have.
 Our CCNE-accredited program will give you the opportunity to work as a nurse practitioner, as well as many other executive nursing roles.